zhangjinshui-nerveee/personal_website/_posts/2022-01-23-dumb-tools.md

 ---
-title: 'I Want A Dumb Computer'
+title: 'Embracing Dumb Tools in An Age When Everyting Is Smart'
 date: 2022-01-23
-permalink: /posts/2023/02/dumbphone/
+permalink: /posts/2022/01/dumbtools/
 tags:
   - digital minimalism
 ---

 In a world increasingly dominated by intelligent systems, sleek graphical interfaces, and multitasking environments, the idea of "dumb" tools might seem outdated.

 However, these seemingly archaic tools--like command-line terminals, basic text editors, and minimalistic devices--remain essential in 2024.
 Why?
 Because dumb tools are far less distracting, allowing us to focus on the task at hand.

 1. Minimal Distractions